iRobsc/Dinner-planner/README.md

 $ npm start
 ```

+Then open `localhost:3000`

 Build project (into `dist` folder):

 ```
 $ npm run build
 ```

+## Navigation

+In the search page, the dish views aren't interactive, there's a link in the bottom left corner to the dish details page.
+This is just temporary for lab 1

 Interaction Programing - Lab assignment - HTML
 =================================================